University of Western Australia: Libraries

-Students along college row tend to have short names for each of the colleges and nicknames for the hostels have become a part of the resident culture.
-St Catherine's College being known as "St Cat's", St Thomas More College nicknamed "Tommy More", St George's College being known as "George's", University Hall referred to as "Uni Hall" and Trinity Residential College known as "Trin".

 Offsite locations

 The university established a UWA Albany Centre in 1999 to meet rural education needs.
-In 2005, Curtin University of Technology joined UWA in Albany to provide additional course offerings to the local rural community.
-UWA Albany offers postgraduate coursework and research programmes through the Institute for Regional Development and the Centre of Excellence in Natural Resource Management.
+UWA Albany offers postgraduate coursework and research programs through the Institute for Regional Development and the Centre of Excellence in Natural Resource Management.
 The UWA Rural Clinical School provides year-long rural placements for third-year medical students in Albany, Derby, Broome, Port Hedland, Karratha, Geraldton, Bunbury, Narrogin, Esperance, and Kalgoorlie; Western Australia.
 Additionally, the university is involved in the Combined Universities Centre for Rural Health in Geraldton.